Common Misconceptions Surrounding the Employee Retention Tax Credit

 2020 has passed, so I can’t take the credit for 2020.

 False.
 The ERC can be taken retroactively for 2020 by amending the fourth quarter Form 941 and claiming the full credit.

 I received PPP funds, so I am not eligible for ERC.

 False.
 The ERC is allowed in coordination with a PPP loan but can only be claimed on wages not paid with PPP loan funds.

 The Smith & Howard team can help me navigate these confusing rules?
 True!

-If you have any questions regarding the ERC please contact Nicole Davis or a member of our tax team at 404-874-6244.
+If you have any questions regarding the ERC please contact Nicole Davis or a member of our tax practice at 404-874-6244.

 If you have any questions and would like to connect with a team member please call 404-874-6244 or contact an advisor below.CONTACT AN ADVISOR